01 of 04

 - Shears should also have some type of bumper between the handles to cushion the shock when closing the blades.

 - Straight-Edged Blades - Shears with straight-edged blades make the cleanest cut and can most easily be sharpened.
 They make for a good all-purpose tool.

 - Power Shears - For those who look for power and speed, there are electric and gas powered pruning shears.
-These are quick and relatively easy to use, but they don't make as clean a cut as manual shears and they are NOISY.
+These are quick and relatively easy to use, but they don't make as clean a cut as manual shears and they are noisy.
 However, they can make quick work of a long hedge and save a good deal of wear & tear on your arms.
-Read reviews of top hedge trimmer models at Consumer Search.

 04 of 04

 Tackling the Big Pruning Jobs

 There are times when nothing but a saw will do.
 If it's too big for a lopper, you need a saw.
 In a pinch, you can pull out any old saw and use it as a pruning saw.
 But actual pruning saws are designed with sticky, gummy plants in mind.
 A good pruning saw won't gum up and bind when you use it to prune live wood.